Divdude77/Python-Pathfinder/README.md

 To easily make mazes, you can use https://www.dcode.fr/maze-generator.
 Make sure that the *Path Design* option is set to empty space and *Display* option is set to single character.

 The *Samples* folder contains various sample maps with different sizes and designs.
 If using them, make sure to drag the file to the root directory and rename it to *map.txt*.
+Feel free to move the start and end points to see different paths formed.